croaky/blog/articles/kanban.md

 git remote prune origin
 ```

-I move the card to the "Integrating" column.
-This state is for the time period when
+At this point,
 web apps are continuously delivered to a staging environment,
 mobile apps are continuously delivered as ad-hoc builds,
 and team members are acceptance testing.

 When everything looks good,
-the code is deployed to production and the card moves to "Delivered".
+the code is deployed to production and the card moves to "Done".